-- (a) An Equity Conflict of Interest occurs when: - (i) A non-executive employee of the Seller/Servicer is engaged in the origination, underwriting or Servicing of a Mortgage in which such employee or a family member of the employee has an equity interest in the applicable Borrower ("Employee-Level Owner").
+- (a) An Equity Conflict of Interest occurs when: - A non-executive employee of the Seller/Servicer is engaged in the origination, underwriting or Servicing of a Mortgage in which such employee or a family member of the employee has an equity interest in the applicable Borrower ("Employee-Level Owner").

-Such Employee-Level Owner may hold up to 5 percent of total direct and indirect equity interest in the Borrower so long as:
+Such Employee Level Owner may hold up to 5 percent of total direct and indirect equity interest in the Borrower so long as:Such Employee-Level Owner may hold up to five percent of total direct and indirect equity interest in the Borrower so long as:

-- The Employee-Level Owner does not currently have, or have the ability to assume, control of the Borrower - The property inspection and lease audit is not delegated by Freddie Mac to the Seller/Servicer - If there are multiple Employee-Level Owners with equity interests in the same Borrower, the 5 percent threshold is applied to total combined interests per Seller/Servicer - (ii) The Seller/Servicer, an affiliate of the Seller/Servicer, an executive employee of the Seller/Servicer, or a family member of an executive employee of the Seller/Servicer ("Seller/Servicer-Level Owner") has an equity interest in the applicable Borrower.
+- The Employee-Level Owner does not currently have, or have the ability to assume, control of the Borrower - The property inspection and lease audit is not delegated by Freddie Mac to the Seller/Servicer - If there are multiple Employee Level Owners with equity interests in the same Borrower, the 5 percent threshold is applied to total combined interests per Seller/Servicerlf there are multiple Employee-Level Owners with equity interests in the same Borrower, the five percent threshold is applied to total combined interests per Seller/Servicer - (ii) The Seller/Servicer, an affiliate of the Seller/Servicer, an executive employee of the Seller/Servicer, or a family member of an executive employee of the Seller/Servicer ("Seller/Servicer-Level Owner") has an equity interest in the applicable Borrower.